-The quadratus lumborum is one of the hardest-working muscles in the human body.
-It connects the upper and lower bodies by connecting the hip bone (iliac crest) to the lower back vertebrae and the 12th rib.
-It stabilizes the spine and allows the upper and lower body to move independently.
+The quadratus lumborum is one of the hardest-working muscles in the body.
+It connects the hip bone to the lower spine and the lowest rib, stabilizing the lower back and allowing the upper and lower body to move independently.

 The muscle is notorious for pain in the lower back, top of the hip, and buttocks.
-The pain may descend into the upper thigh.
-What is not as commonly known is the muscle can also refer to pain in the pelvis, groin, and lower abdomen.
+It can also refer pain to the lower abdomen, pelvis, and groin.

 Where Is The Quadratus Lumborum Muscle?